gamemanual0/gm0/source/docs/hardware-basics/servo-guide/choosing-servo.rst

 out and more commonly, the gears stripping inside the servo.
 A motor burning out is pretty uncommon, but it can happen under large loads for a prolonged amount of time.

-This means **you should never stall a servo against an immovable object**.
+..  caution::   **You should never stall a servo against an immovable object**.

+Gear stripping is a very common problem which occurs when the torque needed to actuate a component exceeds that of the servo's maximum torque.
+There are two main cases when this can occur.
+* Shock load from external force can strip the gears easily, regardless of which material the gears are made from.
+An example could be the component slamming into the field wall or another robot.
+* Shock load from reversing directions on an object that is too heavy can strip the gears.
+  Torque increases with mass and also distance from the center of rotation.
+If the component being actuated is far from the servo, the long lever arm means larger torque.
+Furthermore, if the component is moving, reversing direction also will require more torque.
+Thus, the principle is that components should be light and not reverse direction suddenly to prolong servo life.

-Gear stripping is a very common problem, and it is directly to the material the gears are made from.
+Shock load is impacted directly by the material the gears are made from.
 This ranges from plastic to titanium, so let’s go down the list, starting from the weakest.

 * **Plastic**: with low power servos, these are normally okay.
   Generally used for applications in model airplanes such as ailerons.
   FTC applications include light load mechanisms which will not have direct contact with any game elements or the field.
+An example could be a servo which opens a trapdoor or moves game elements within the robot.
 * **Karbonite**: Hitec’s gear plastic is a very durable and long lasting plastic and is very good under long use and low load.
   Be aware that it can strip easily under the shock loads found in FTC.
+  Karbonite is more durable than plastic but still suffers from shock loads.
-* **Brass**: Brass gears are stronger than plastics but also suffer greatly when faced with shock loads in FTC, like intake wrists and deposit buckets.
+* **Brass**: Brass gears are stronger than plastic but also suffer greatly when faced with shock loads in FTC, like intake wrists and deposit buckets.
-  It’s found on slightly higher end servos in the $25-30 range, such as the REV smart servo.
+  It’s found on slightly higher end servos such as the REV smart servo.
 * **Steel**: This is where we start getting big.
   Steel gears are very durable and you’ll have a tough time stripping these.
-  In general, expect to pay $40+.
-The best value in this category is goBILDA Dual mode servo (v2), which sells for $21 after team discount.
+  In general, expect to pay a premium.
+The goBILDA Dual mode servo (v2) is an example of steel gear servo.
 * **Titanium**: Titanium is where you get into really high end, virtually unbreakable servos.
   Starting from $75, they can reach over $150.

 Servo Size
 ----------